johnnovak/gridmonger-site/source/themes.rst

 - ``U`` -- User theme
 - ``O`` -- Overridden built-in theme

-Below the drop-down are four action buttons --- let's now look at what they do, which will also clarify the purpose of the indicators:
+Below the drop-down are four action buttons --- let's look at what these do first, which will also clarify the purpose of the indicators:

 Save
     Saves any changes you've made to the current theme.